SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 outer(calculateTax); // outer is called with calculateTax as a callback
 ```

-- `promises` - A promise is an object, **representing data that will be obtained later on**.
+- `promises`: A promise is an object, **representing data that will be obtained later on**.
 It allows the program to keep running, without waiting for that data.

 ```js
 let promise = new Promise(function (resolve, reject) {